The Caprili of the Island of Elba

-As shown in the 1868 census, the highest concentration of sheep on the Island of Elba was found on the southwestern side of Monte Capanne with a consistency of 3,036 heads out of a total of 5,122.
+As shown by the 1868 census, the highest concentration of sheep on the Isola d’Elba was found on the south-western slope of Monte Capanne with a consistency of 3,036 heads out of a total of 5,122.

-Also made of drywall, with a circular section, equipped with a small door and a small window, the domolito was covered by a false vault made with turns of stones progressively jutting inwards.
+Also made of drywall, with a circular section, equipped with a small door and of a small window, the domolith was covered by a false vault made with rounds of stones progressively projecting inwards.

-The Caprile delle Macinelle and the two domolites
+The Caprili and the domolites of Elba

 Distribution of goats

-Masso alla Guata (Quata)
+Boulder to Guata (Quata)

-Main kids from Elba:
+Main Caprili of Elba:

 Caprile delle Macinelle (Piane al Canale San Piero) with two domolites made by the shepherd Mamiliano Martorella (1898-1973) around 1930